 - It has been used for thousands of years as a pain treatment (chronic pain and headaches).

 - It influences our endocannabinoid system (Both Positively & Negatively) which is responsible for regulating both our body and brain.
 Especially when we are ill.

 - The influencers are cannabinoids from cannabis/hemp plants called CBD and THC

 - Studies have shown that both CBD & THC can be used successfully to treat a wide range of minor and major illnesses.

-CBD and the endocannabinoid system is being widely researched more each day and more clinical and business related developments are starting to be conducted much to the delight of patients relying on it for treatment.
-However, production of CBD and packaging is not regulated, so unfortunately there is no way to be sure about the quality of a product.
+CBD and the endocannabinoid system are being widely researched more each day and more clinical and business-related developments are starting to be conducted much to the delight of patients relying on it for treatment.
+However, the production of CBD and packaging is not regulated, so, unfortunately, there is no way to be sure about the quality of a product.
 Products that have additives or are made improperly can have side effects such as vomiting and headaches, so care must be taken to investigate the source of the product.

 The Facts About ADHD

 Attention deficit hyperactivity disorder (ADHD) and attention deficit disorder (ADD) are frequently used interchangeably, and the names referring to this syndrome have changed throughout the years.
 The current diagnostic standard is attention-deficit/hyperactivity disorder (ADHD), which is then divided into one of three presentations or types: Inattentive, hyperactive, or combined.

 ADHD is a syndrome of the brain that, according to the Attention Deficit Disorder Organization, affects “executive functioning skills which include important functions such as attention, concentration, memory, motivation and effort, learning from mistakes, impulsivity, hyperactivity, organization, and social skills.”
 Both males and females have ADHD, and although the disorder is thought of as a childhood issue, patients do not grow out of it.
 Many adults have undiagnosed ADHD.